iotaledger/firefly/docs/specifications/activity/index.md

 Currently we only have _outgoing_ transactions.
 Soon we will also get transactions attached to the _incoming_ outputs, allowing us to add more information to these activities as well.

-**Important**: They are not guaranteed to be persisted on the nodes, only in wallet.rs.
-This means we can loose their information and therefore have some sort of fallback
+**Important**: They are guaranteed to persist in wallet.rs, but not on the nodes.
+This means we can lose the information and therefore need a fallback option.

 ### Outputs